rails/rails/guides/source/layouts_and_rendering.md

 NOTE: By default, if you use the `:plain` option, the text is rendered without using the current layout.
-If you want Rails to put the text into the current layout, you need to add the `layout: true` option and use the `.txt.erb` extension for the layout file.
+If you want Rails to put the text into the current layout, you need to add the `layout: true` option and use the `.text.erb` extension for the layout file.

 #### Rendering HTML